 - If you expose your back to certain enemy types, they’ll go full on aggressive and will know there’s no need to dodge anything

 Of course not all AI is equally effective.
 The Slith are notably bad at traversing the environment compared to other enemy types, sometimes getting stuck, but ultimately they serve their purpose as more stealthy amphibious combatants, particularly dangerous under water.
-But it would’ve been nice if their AI was more up to the par with Half-Life’s assassins.
+They are also immune to the GES Bio Rifle, which uses the same basic particle effect as their ranged attack, demonstrating excellent attention to detail once again.
+But it would’ve been nice if their AI was more up to the par with the likes of Half-Life’s assassins.

 Ultimately, Unreal has the most effective AI of any single player FPS I’ve played.
 Above the Halo series easily, above the Half-Life series easily, above F.E.A.R. easily, above the DOOM series.
 The AI is just so much more capable and leads to much more fun gameplay.

 Unreal knows exactly where to place enemies and which kinds, both expected and unexpected, it’s just masterful like no other FPS I’ve played, and I’ve played so many for over 20 years.